 - The ACOUSTIC PARAMETERS window gives an overview over the most important room parameters, like the volume, the surface area, and the reverberation time.
 Also, the background noise level, the input signal, and the global EQ can be adjusted here.
 Please refer to section 5.8 for more details. - Introduced with EASE 5 Third Edition, the new ACOUSTEER ENGINE provides access to real-time simulations.
 The corresponding menu allows adjusting various related calculation parameters.
-Note that initially the functionality is limited to direct field simulations on audience areas, i.e., to the coverage of the sound system.
+Note that initially the functionality is limited to direct field simulations on audience areas, such as the SPL coverage of the sound system as well as the propagation time from the loudspeakers to the listeners.
 Its feature set will be expanded step by step.
 Please see the following chapter 13 for more details.